 So why is it that almost half of Americans can’t finagle this kind of expense, even though we all know an emergency is bound to happen sooner or later?
 I think it’s because most of us are not intentional when it comes to how we approach our finances.

 Most people only have a vague idea of where their money goes in any given month.
 Put a little here, spend a little there, pay the bills, it all works out in the end right?
-Except that almost half of us end up hurting if we have that inevitable $2,000 emergency THAT WE KNOW IS GOING TO HAPPEN.
+Except that almost half of us end up hurting if we have that inevitable financial emergency THAT WE KNOW IS GOING TO HAPPEN.

-Did this situation come about because of job losses, pay cuts, or the bad economy?
+Did this situation come about because of job losses, pay cuts, or a bad economy?
 Maybe.
 But I think the biggest reason is because most people have not been intentional with their money and don’t consistently make a written plan for how to use it.

 Webster’s defines the word intentional as “a determination to act in a certain way; what one intends to do or bring about”.

 When you are intentional with our finances you know where every dollar is going, and you have control of how the money flows.
 Saving becomes much easier because your intention is to make things flow efficiently so you can build a store chest, an emergency fund, a life preserver that will keep your head above water when the inevitable tsunami hits.